-In the past, the number of daily visitors to our website has greatly increased on 21 September, suggesting that people have heard about World Alzheimer's Day and want to find out more.
+In the past, the number of daily visitors to our website has greatly increased on 21 September, suggesting that people have heard about World Alzheimer's Month and World Alzheimer's Day and want to find out more.

-Evaluation forms from member associations and others who organised events show that World Alzheimer's Day is having a greater impact each year.
-ADI members mostly measure this in terms of the number of media impressions and enquiries they receive immediately after World Alzheimer's Day.
+Evaluation forms from member associations and others who organised events show that World Alzheimer's Month is having a greater impact each year.
+ADI members mostly measure this in terms of the number of media impressions and enquiries they receive during and immediately after World Alzheimer's Month.
 Many members also see a significant increase in the number of individuals joining their association as a result of the increased awareness in September.

 World Alzheimer's Day is an initiative of ADI.
 Each year, ADI seeks financial support to produce and distribute World Alzheimer's Day materials around the world, enabling members to organise events in their different countries.